COLORFUL COMFORT OF AREA RUGS

 Area rugs do much more than simply cover floors.
 A well-chosen area rug can help define your home’s space and solidify your overall theme.
 Perhaps you need a little splash of color to really bring the room together or you want to find something that will accent the sofa.
 Maybe you need an area rug to cover up that hideous stain on the floor that you cannot get rid of!

 Like carpet, area rugs are made out of either synthetic or natural materials.
 The most common natural material is wool, though other natural materials are used, including silk rugs, cotton and bamboo.
 Synthetic rug materials include polypropylene and nylon.
 As with carpet, rugs made from natural materials are generally of greater value than those made of synthetic fibers.

 We offer a large area rug selection in the San Francisco Bay Area.
-We have eight conveniently located showrooms spread throughout the San Francisco Bay Area, serving dozens of cities and communities including San Francisco, Albany, Dublin, Santa Rosa, San Rafael, San Carlos, Concord and Sunnyvale.
+We have nine conveniently located showrooms spread throughout the San Francisco Bay Area, serving dozens of cities and communities including San Francisco, San Jose, Albany, Dublin, Santa Rosa, San Rafael, San Carlos, Concord and Sunnyvale.

 Find an area rug store location nearest you, you’ll find a number of area rug products to choose from, along with experts who can answer even your toughest questions.